shuanggu0815/fedasync/README.md

 ### Prepare  configs

 This example is a modification based on the [hello-pt](https://github.com/NVIDIA/NVFlare/tree/2.4/examples/hello-world/hello-pt) example.
-We have made changes to some parameter settings in `config_ded_client.json` and `config_ded_server.json`, and add [config_staleness.json](jobs/app/config/config_staleness.json).
-This new configuration file includes five key parameters: `staleness`, `alpha`, `a`, `b`, and `weights`.
+We have made changes to some parameter settings in `config_fed_client.json` and `config_fed_server.json`, and add [config_staleness.json](jobs/app/config/config_staleness.json).
+This new configuration file includes four key parameters: `staleness`, `alpha`, `a`, and `weights`.

->`staleness`: There are four options for staleness calculation: constant, hinge, polynomial, and data_weighted.
+>`staleness`: There are three options for staleness calculation: constant, poly, and data_weighted.
-`alpha, a, b`: These are hyperparameters used in the staleness calculation formulas.
+`alpha, a`: These are hyperparameters used in the staleness calculation formulas.
-`weights`: This parameter is automatically populated when running the `data_splitter`, reflecting the data distribution among clients.
+`weights`: This parameter is automatically populated when running the data_splitter.py, reflecting the data distribution among clients.

 The specific formulas for calculating staleness are as follows: